esm7/obsidian-map-view/README.md

 ![](img/quick1.gif)

-**2. Option 2: from the Map**
+**Option 2: from the Map**

 Open Map View (e.g. from the Obsidian ribbon icon).
 Search or locate a location, e.g. using the search tool.
 Right-click the map and choose "new note here (front matter)" to create a note logging the selection point, or choose "copy geolocation" to copy an inline location to paste in some other note.
-(If you do it this way, make sure to add a `locations:` front matter entry.)

 **There are many other ways to log geolocations in Map View**, see [here](#adding-a-location-to-a-note) for more details.